Show All Answers

 The City Council has not yet determined what criteria would be used to evaluate license applications.

-The Grand Junction Police Department has been closely involved in all discussions regarding the introduction of retail marijuana sales in the city of Grand Junction.
+The Grand Junction Police Department has been closely involved in all discussions regarding the introduction of retail cannabis sales in the city of Grand Junction.
 Not only have police personnel been part of planning and discussions within the City of Grand Junction, but we’ve also reached out to other municipalities who have recreational sales in their jurisdictions; it’s been a great opportunity to learn some best practices.
 One thing we plan to implement is a full time sworn officers position whose time will be dedicated to the regulation of the local ordinances.
 This person will work closely with licensees and employees to ensure that license requirements are adhered to.
 This may include things like compliance checks, background investigations, and even covert police operations to observe the business practices in action.
 Our citizens have made their voices heard on this issue and we will honor what our community voted for.
 Our role will be, first and foremost, the safety of everyone involved, as well as ensuring the successful operation of the businesses by following the guidelines set forth by our City Council.